 Artistic Director - Bird Ellington Fleming

 Bird Fleming is a professional percussionist, educator, and performer.
 He is well versed in many styles of ethnic percussion: West African, South American, and Caribbean.
 He has studied with Simbo Wushu, Dennis Lee, Bernard Wry, Agustin Romero Diza from Havana Cuba, Cheikh Gueye, Zak Diop, and Abdullah Camara from Senegal, West Africa; El Hajjii Abubakari Lunna-Wombie and Guideon Foli Alorwoyie from Ghana; Moacyr Machinni, and Marcus Santos of Brazil.
+He has also studied and performed with the internationally renowned percussionist Bill Summers.

 Mr. Fleming holds a bachelor's degree in Political Science from Park University of Kansas City Missouri and a master's degree in Interdisciplinary Studies and a certificate in African American Studies from the University of Missouri in Kansas City.
 He currently teaches World Music as an adjunct professor at Longview Community College in Lee's Summit, Missouri.